leeyenter/deckhandler/README.md

 ## Setup

-The list of cards that are to be used, and will be loaded into the database, should be placed in `assets` folder.
-By default, the application reads `assets/cards.csv`.
+The list of cards that are to be used, and will be loaded into the database, should be placed in `app/assets` folder.
+By default, the application reads `app/assets/cards.csv`.

-The data should be ordered sequentially.
-The first row should be the header, and the first column should be the card codes, which will be used to identify the cards.
+The first row should be the header, and the remaining data should be ordered sequentially.

+The first column should be the card codes, which will be used to identify the cards.
 The remaining columns are flexible and automatically parsed.

 ## Running the Code